tmolteno/TART/hardware/rpi/README.md

 # Software

-The basic code is going to read data from the ADC on the SPI port, and writes it to a folder.
+The basic code is going to read data from the TART data on the SPI port, and writes it to a folder.

-## Working Remotely with the Weighbridge
+## Working Remotely with the TART

 After login, you can kill the running process with